axibase/atsd-api-r/forecast_and_save_series_example.md

 require("forecast")
 ```

-We store the ATSD url, user name and password in a file.
-Then we can establish connection with ATSD server:
+We store the ATSD url, user name, and password in a file.
+Then we can establish a connection with the ATSD server:

 ``` r
 set_connection(file = "/home/user001/8_connection.txt")
 ```

-### Fetch data and forecast from ATSD, then plot the retrieved data
+### Fetch Data and Forecast from ATSD, then Plot the Retrieved Data

-Let's first fetch the aggregated time-series for the given metric, entity and tags from ATSD.
-We fetch data for the period of March 17 -- April 1.
+Let's first fetch the aggregated time-series for the given metric, entity, and tags from ATSD.
+Let us fetch data for the period of March 17 - April 1.

 ``` r
 dup <- query(metric = "disk_used_percent", entity = "nurswgvml006",